-Late assignments and projects will be penalized up to 20%, and will not be accepted after one week from the due date.
+Late assignments and will not be accepted after one day from the due date.
+Late assignments will be penalized up to 20%.
+No projects will be accepted after due date.
 Attending critique is one of the most important aspects of the class.
 Even if you are not prepared to turn in your project, come to critique!
 This way you can at least get your critique participation points and it will show me that you are serious about the project and your dedication to the class.
 If you arrive to critique late you will not be given the opportunity to show your work and will have critique participation points taken off your grade.